3. Credit Transfer

 Undergraduate applicants wishing to apply for direct entry to year 2 of a programme should indicate their desired year of entry in the ‘point of entry’ section of the UCAS/On Track application form and send supporting evidence to the Admissions Office.

-If an applicant requests direct entry to year 2 or 3 on their application form, the Admissions Office will make an initial assessment of the form as usual and will highlight the point of entry information for the attention of the Admissions Tutor.
-If there is insufficient supporting evidence of the applicant’s previous study, the Admissions Office should inform the Admissions Tutor of this and the applicant should be asked to provide additional evidence.
+If an applicant requests entry to year 3 or 3 on their application form, the Admissions Office will make an initial assessment of the form as usual and will highlight the point of entry information for the attention of the Admissions Tutor.
+If there is insufficient supporting evidence of the applicant’s previous study the Admissions Office should inform the Admissions Tutor of this and the applicant should be asked to provide additional evidence.

-It is the responsibility of the Admissions Tutor for the programme to assess and approve direct entry applications to year 2 of the programme (or year 3 of a 4 year Advanced Initial degree programme).
-In exceptional circumstances an application for direct entry to the final year of an undergraduate degree programme can be considered, subject to the approval of the Admissions Tutor and the Matriculation Sub-Committee.
+It is the responsibility of the Admissions Tutor for the programme to assess and approve direct entry applications to year 2 of the programme (or year 3 of a 4 year Integrated Masters programme).
+In exceptional circumstances an application for direct entry to the final year of an undergraduate degree programme can be considered, subject to the approval of the Admissions Tutor and the Matriculation Panel.

 b.
 Applications for Credit Transfer of individual modules

-Applications for Credit Transfer may take up to 6 weeks to complete and the Admissions Office will notify the applicant of the outcome in writing.
+Applications for Credit Transfer may take up to 6 weeks to complete and the Admissions Office will notify the candidate of the outcome in writing.

 3.2 Degree Classification

-The marks of transferred credits from another UK Higher Education Institution will be recorded and used to calculate awards as appropriate (including the instances where applicants are exceptionally granted direct entry to the final year of an undergraduate programme).
+The marks of transferred credits from another institution will be recorded and used to calculate awards as appropriate

-The name of the previous Institution will also be recorded and will appear on the transcript.
+The name of the previous institution in the case of Credit Transfers will also be recorded and will appear on the transcript.

-For any Accreditation of credits less than an entire year the number of “Transferred-in Credits” and the mark will appear on the transcript.
+For any Recognition of credits less than an entire year - the number of “Transferred-in Credits” and the average mark will appear on the transcript.